How To Use Honey to Replace Other Sweeteners

 About brookfieldfarmhoney

 Brookfield Farm, a small off-grid apiary in Maple Falls, WA focuses on the beauty and bounties of Washington’s wilderness.
-We sell honey from our bees, whose chemical-free, antibiotic-free hives are home to bees who fly Washington’s mountains.
+I sell honey from our bees, whose naturally-treated, antibiotic-free hives are home to bees who fly Washington’s mountains and farmlands.
 Herbal salves and lip balms from Brookfield beeswax.
 Delicately infused honeys and vinegars.
 Varietal honeys from independent Washington beekeepers.
-Handcrafted wooden furniture.
-Handcrafted wooden furniture based on designs that have been proven over centuries.
-Award-winning DVDs that take the viewer up the Pacific Crest Trail and through Mount Baker’s wonderful wilderness.
-Handcrafted wooden furniture based on designs that have been proven over centuries.
 Karen Edmundson Bean: beekeeper, photographer.
 Her love of the wilderness inspires her to discover new ways of bringing the wonders of nature to others.
 Brookfield Farm : the tastes, textures, sounds, and images of nature.

 This entry was posted in 92 Honey and tagged , , , , , , , , , , , , , .
 Bookmark the permalink.